ftacchetti-glitch/christian-advent-calendar/readme.md

 - `images` : folder used to store the background image, it can be used to organize possible images to show in calendar doors

 - `scripts`: it contains JS files used in the project, divided by task

+- `main.js`: this is the main file in which ElectronJS element are defined

 ## How to Test the Calendar before December?